maiconfang/taskmanagerplus-android-app/README.md

 2. Open the project in **Android Studio**.

 3. Sync Gradle and build the project:
-    - Android Studio will automatically detect the `build.gradle` file and install the necessary dependencies.
+    - Android Studio will detect the `build.gradle` file and install all necessary dependencies.

 4. Run the app on an emulator or physical device:
     - Go to **Run > Run 'app'** in Android Studio.

 ## Screenshots
-> (Add screenshots here once the app is in development)
+> (Add screenshots here once the app is fully developed)

 ## Documentation
-- Full project documentation can be found in the `/docs/` directory, including:
+- The full project documentation is located in the `/docs/` directory, including:
-  - **Requirements**
-  - **Architecture Design**
-  - **Test Cases**
-  - **Diagrams**
+  - **Requirements**: Functional and non-functional requirements of the application.
+  - **Architecture Design**: Overview of the system architecture and key components.
+  - **Test Cases**: Documented test cases used to validate application functionality.
+  - **Diagrams**: Visual diagrams explaining app structure, flow, and interactions.
+  - **Wireframes**: Available in both PDF and markdown formats in English (EN-CA) and Portuguese (PT-BR) for reference.

 ## Contributing
-If you'd like to contribute to the project, feel free to open an issue or submit a pull request.
+If you'd like to contribute, feel free to open an issue or submit a pull request.
+Contributions are welcome, and we encourage collaboration.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.

 ---

-**TaskManagerPlus Android App** is part of the TaskManagerPlus series, developed to explore various approaches and technologies for task management applications.
+**TaskManagerPlus Android App** is a project within the TaskManagerPlus series, aimed at exploring various development techniques for creating effective task management solutions.

+---